CosmWasm/wasmvm/docs/MIGRATING.md

   the old behavior is that the new type will unmarshal to an empty slice when the JSON value is `null` or `[]`.
 Previously, both cases resulted in a `nil` value.
+- `SubMsg` and `Reply` now have a new `Payload` field.
+This contains arbitrary bytes from the contract that should be passed through to the corresponding `Reply` call.

 ## Renamings